-Portugal is also the 5th Most Underrated & the 3rd Cultural Travel Destination
+Portugal is also the 5th Most Underrated & the 3rd Cultural Destination

-Excels in ATMs coverage, environment protection, World Heritage sites
+Excels in environment protection, World Heritage sites, and ATMs coverage

 Population and tourists density at peak season: 121 (medium)

-Portugal has a rich and varied culture, lively cities and a beautiful countryside.
+Portugal has a rich and varied culture, lively cities, and a beautiful countryside.
 Although it once was one of the poorest countries in Western Europe, the end of dictatorship and introduction of Democracy in 1974, as well as its incorporation into the European Union in 1986, has meant significantly increased prosperity.
-It’s now one of the best value destinations on the Continent.
-This is because the country offers outstanding landscape diversity, due to its North-South disposition along the western shore of the Iberian peninsula.
+Portugal is now identified as one of the best value destinations on the continent.
+This is because the country offers outstanding landscape diversity due to its North-South disposition along the western shore of the Iberian peninsula.

 Portugal ranks #104/141 for price competitiveness in Justraveling’s Alternative Travel Index.
 Average travel costs per day: $45 (backpacker) – $147 (mid-range).
 Cheapest Portuguese cities: Chaves, Porto, Guimaraes, Viana do Castelo.
 Most expensive Portuguese cities: Cascais, Funchal, Braga, Aveiro.

 Apr-Jun and Sep-Oct are the best time to go to Portugal, to avoid big crowds and enjoy good weather.
 Portugal is one of the warmest European countries.